 Discipline is often thought of as something we do to a child when they do something that we do not want them to do.
 In this sense, punishment and discipline can become confused and the opportunity present in discipline is lost or misguided.

 The root of the word discipline is disciple.
 Disciple refers to someone who is a student or follower, one who is essentially being taught by someone who is wise.
 Discipline is the art of teaching with wisdom.
 One function and role of a parent is to teach.
-We are always teaching children through example, whether considered wise or unwise.
+We are always teaching children through example about what it is to be human, whether considered wise or unwise.

 In moments when a parent feels the child has done something inappropriate, something that deems correction or guidance, the art of discipline is what determines the outcome for both the parent and child.
 Parents can feel various ways when a child does something they would prefer the child not do.
 Some parents feel clear about discipline in such occurrences.
 Some parents feel doubt, frustration, anger and sadness about how to properly teach the child to live amongst society’s expectations while honoring the child’s need to be a unique and innovative contributor to the same society.

 There are only a few ways that a parent or caregiver can respond to a child in moments of question or in need of discipline.
 These methods first take place within the mind of the parent and lead to the actual interaction between parent and child.
 To help clarify the differences between various approaches, they are outlined here in the three common categories of punishment, permissiveness, and discipline.
 Punishment and permissiveness can have similar underlying qualities of dis-empowerment for the child and parent, but permissiveness can also be a bridge from punishment to discipline at times when a parent is learning new techniques for teaching.